About Nuckolls County

 Elections & Voter Records

-Elections in Nuckolls County, Nebraska, are administered by the Nuckolls County Clerk, who serves as the County Election Commissioner.
-The office is located at 150 South Main Street, Nelson, NE 68961, and can be reached at (402) 225-4361.
-The Nuckolls County Clerk's office handles all aspects of election administration including voter registration, maintenance of voter rolls, ballot preparation, polling place management, early voting, and official canvassing of results.
+Elections in Nuckolls County, Nebraska, are administered by Nuckolls County Clerk, who is the County Election Commissioner.
+The office is located at 150 South Main Street, Nelson, NE 68961, and can be contacted through the office’s website.
+Nuckolls County Clerk's office handles all aspects of election administration including voter registration, maintenance of voter rolls, ballot preparation, polling place management, early voting, and official canvassing of results.

 - Nebraska law requires voters to register at least 21 days before any election in which they wish to vote, making the registration deadline critical for participation.